public-awesome/core/contracts/vip/README.md

 #### TODO

-- [ ] Come up with a consistent way to link multiple accounts to one name
+- [ ] Come up with a consistent way to link multiple accounts to one name (Version 2)

 ## vNFT Minter (vip-minter)